Walk through history at Craig Phadrig

 Today the walls are easy to see as an oval shaped mound at the top of the hill.
 Imagine all the comings and goings as you explore the forest, with glimpses through the trees of Inverness and the Beauly Firth.

-Our guide to the forests of Inverness will help you explore Craig Phadrig and other woods around the city.
+Our guide to the Forest of Inverness (PDF 4MB) will help you explore Craig Phadrig and other woods around the city.

 There are toilets and places to eat in Inverness.